fjvallarino/monomer/docs/tutorials/07-custom-widgets.md

 Besides these, the `Drawing` module provides higher level functions that receive `StyleState` objects to simplify some common operations.

+The [Generative](../examples/04-generative.md) example shares some similarities to what is presented in this tutorial.

 ### Single widgets you may want to check

 `spacer`, `checkbox`, `radio` and `label` (sorted by complexity).